Learning how to canoe is an exciting journey that can open up vast areas of wilderness for a lifetime of adventures.

 The details in learning this vast skill can be overwhelming and challenging.
 What is a bow-rudder?
 Why are soloists kneeling backwards in a tandem canoe?
-Make your learning process simple by beginning with these six important skills for beginner canoeists before you move onto more advanced areas and techniques.
-Happy paddling!
+Make your learning process simple by beginning with these six important skills and techniques for canoeing before you move onto more advanced strokes and water conditions.

 1. Learn the J-Stroke